buhrmi/buhrmi/README.md

 ### Ok, what's tokenization?

 Oh, you're still here.
 That's cool.
 Tokenization is the modern way to find business partners, investors and shareholders, pay dividends, and even build communities.
-It's a digital representation of share ownership, and makes a lot of sense for early stage startups.
+It's a digital representation of ownership, and makes a lot of sense for early stage startups.

 ### That's cool and all, but how does it make money?